nv-morpheus/Morpheus/docs/source/developer_guide/contributing.md

 If a Conda environment on the host machine is preferred over Docker, it is relatively easy to install the necessary dependencies (In reality, the Docker workflow creates a Conda environment inside the container).

-Note: These instructions assume the user is using `mamba` instead of `conda` since it's improved solver speed is very helpful when working with a large number of dependencies.
+Note: These instructions assume the user is using `mamba` instead of `conda` since its improved solver speed is very helpful when working with a large number of dependencies.
 If you are not familiar with `mamba` you can install it with `conda install -n base -c conda-forge mamba` (Make sure to only install into the base environment). `mamba` is a drop in replacement for `conda` and all Conda commands are compatible between the two.

 #### Prerequisites